FHA Home Loan

 The FHA closing costs mainly consist of private mortgage insurance requirements.
 In particular, to qualify for an FHA loan, you must pay two types of FHA mortgage insurance.

-- The upfront mortgage insurance premium stands at 1.75% of the loan amount and must be paid when the loan is approved.
-In many cases, FHA borrowers can manage to include this insurance amount in the loan amount so they don’t have to disburse a lump sum for this insurance.
+• The upfront mortgage insurance premium stands at 1.75% of the loan amount and must be paid when the loan is approved.
+In many cases, FHA borrowers include this into their loan and is not an out of pocket cost.

-- The annual mortgage insurance premium (MIP) varies between 0.15% and 0.75% of the loan amount.
+• The annual mortgage insurance premium (MIP) is .55% of the loan amount.
 This is divided and paid monthly, alongside your monthly mortgage payment.

 The annual mortgage insurance premium is payable for the life of the FHA loan.
-However, if your downpayment is 10% and more, you only have to pay for the annual mortgage insurance premium for the first 11 years of your mortgage.
-After that, mortgage insurance premiums are waived.
+However, if your downpayment is 10% and more, you only have to pay for the annual mortgage insurance premium for the first 11 years of your mortgage regardless of hte loan to value.

 Minimum income for an FHA loan

 Past bankruptcy or a difficult financial situation in the past will not disqualify you from an FHA loan.
-You can apply for an FHA loan two years after Chapter 7 bankruptcy.
+You may apply for an FHA loan two years after Chapter 7 bankruptcy or even one year with mitigating circumstances.

 Debt-to-income ratio requirements

-FHA loan requirements regarding the debt-to-income (DTI) ratio are flexible.
-You must have a DTI ratio of 43% at the most, which means that 43% of your income goes toward repaying your debts (student loans, personal loans, car loans, credit cards, etc.) There can be some exceptions to this rule, especially if you put down a larger downpayment when you apply for an FHA loan.
+FHA loan requirements regarding the FHA Loan DTI ratio are flexible.
+You must have a FHA DTI ratio of 57% at the most, which means that 57% of your income goes toward repaying your debts (student loans, personal loans, car loans, credit cards, etc.) There can be some exceptions to this rule, especially if you put down a larger downpayment when you apply for an FHA loan.

 The home must be FHA-appraised